Southern African vlei rat: Behaviors

 The Southern African vlei rat is a k-strategist, quadrupedal, and can rapidly run along runways.
 They are able to swim if needed.
 They often use their forepaws to eat and discard food in piles by runways, as well as grooming and washing their face.

 This rat is solitary and aggressive towards other members of the species.
 Adult males have a home range of about 1730 m2 and maintain a small home territory around the nest site.
 It communicates through olfactory signals by anal-gland marking of their territory.
 There is a hierarchy in aggression: males and females who have mated, then males and females who have not mated, respectively.
 When same-ranking individuals encounter each other, they start fighting and chasing each other, ending in serious wounds until one animals flees or shows submissive behavior.
 Submissive behaviors include the rats in an upright posture exposing their stomach and chattering.

 Since they are non-burrowing, they keep warm through nonshivering thermogenesis and have low thermal conductance.
 They have low metabolic rates which may be why they can feed on low quality food.

-Their predators are mainly barn owls and grass owls, but also include pythons, mole snakes, wildcats, mongooses, and cape clawless otters.
+Their predators are barn owls, grass owls, marsh owls, spotted eagle owls, Southern African rock pythons, mole snakes, rinkals, Cape cobras, puff adders, grey herons, black-winged kites, long-crested eagles, servals, wildcats, genets, mongooses, jackals, African polecats, honey badgers, and possibly Cape clawless otters.